 Ring, ring.
 Ring, ring.

-"I'll explain more later, but I found something out about your mum, and I had to phone you straight away to tell you.
-It's pretty big news."
+'I'll explain more later, but I found something out about your mum and I had to phone you straight away to tell you.
+It's pretty big news.'

-"Okay," Eric said intensely.
-He was truly listening now.
+Eric jumped up into attention; he straightened his back and looked around the kitchen frantically.
+'Okay,' he said.
 He had no idea what Tiffany could possibly know about his mother.
-"I'm here, I'm listening."
+'I'm here, I'm listening.'

-"My dad and your mum were having an affair."
+'My dad and your mum were having an affair.'

-"I'll explain it all later, I promise.
+'I'll explain it all later, I promise.
 I just have to deal with some stuff first.
 But this next part is even harder to tell you.
-I'd come over and tell you in person, but I really have too much on my plate at the minute."
+I'd come over and tell you in person, but I really have too much on my plate at the minute.'

-"So, they were at the abandoned house on Mockingbird Lane, and my mum walked in on them while they were, you know, doing it."
+'So, they were at the abandoned house on Mockingbird Lane, and my mum walked in on them while they were, you know, doing it.'

-"My father killed her, Eric.
-Philip killed your mum."
+'My father killed her, Eric.
+Philip killed your mum.'

-Eric dropped the mobile phone.
+The phone slipped from his ear.
 It smashed on the floor, parts flying in all directions.
-Eric didn't care that his expensive phone was now destroyed.
-He was paralysed, frozen in the same state.
-His eyes were consumed by tears yet again.
-This time they were for both of his parents.
+In that moment, he didn't care that his expensive phone was now completely destroyed.
+He was paralysed.
+His eyes were quickly invaded by tears yet again, but this time they were for both of his dead parents.
 In twelve hours, his father had died and his mother, who had been missing for ten years, was now confirmed dead.

 YOU ARE READING